 Deliverable.

-Contractor’s Work product that is based on applicable Specifications and is provided by Contractor to the Consortium (either independently or in concert with the Counties or third parties) during the course of Contractor’s performance under this Agreement.
+Contractor’s work product that is based on applicable Specifications and is provided by Contractor to the Consortium (either independently or in concert with the Counties or third parties) during the course of Contractor’s performance under this Agreement.
 The definition of Deliverable also includes that term as further defined in Section 5 and the approved Work Plan.

 Deliverable Expectation Document (DED).